devopsenggineer/hello-world/README.md

 9. On configure page, under 'Source Code' tab/section select 'Git' and add this repo url 'https://github.com/devopsenggineer/hello-world.git',

-10. Move to 'Build-Triggers' tab/section, select poll scm and give appropriate scheduling like (*/10 * * * *) to check for code changes in git repo every 10 minutes
+10. Move to 'Build-Triggers' tab/section, select 'Poll SCM' and give appropriate scheduling like (*/10 * * * *) to check for code changes in this git repo every 10 minutes

 11. Move to 'Build' tab/section  & under "Goals and options" field add these values 'clean install package'.